-The sit---down or take---home major comprehensive examination is intended to test the student's comprehensive knowledge of the major subject area of study, both in breadth across the general field of Family Studies and Human Development or Retailing and Consumer Sciences and in depth within the areas of specialization.
-The sit--down or take---home examination includes questions that tap the student's comprehension of important theories, research methods and statistics, and substantive areas of specialization declared by the student.
-In the critical review paper format, the student writes a paper that specifically examines that student's substantive interest areas.
+The sit-down or take-home major comprehensive examination is intended to test the student's comprehensive knowledge of the major subject area of study, both in breadth across the general field of Family Studies and Human Development and in depth within the areas of specialization.
+The sit-down or take-home examination includes questions that tap the student's comprehension of important theories, research methods and statistics, and substantive areas of specialization declared by the student.
+In the critical review paper format, the student writes a paper that specifically examines that student's substantive interest areas and that meets the standards of a published review paper in the student's field of specialization.

 In addition to the written major exam, there is also a written minor exam or comparable requirements.
 The department granting the minor determines details of the written minor comprehensive exam.
-For students pursuing the FCS Thematic Minor, please see details above.
+For students pursuing the FCS Thematic Minor, the student works with their minor advisor to establish the written format for the minor exam, which can be any written product that the student and minor advisor agree upon.

 Members of the Committee representing the major are responsible for grading the major portion of the examination and voting to determine whether the written major examination grade is pass, pass with minor revisions (with the Committee providing instructions for revisions, and the advisor determining whether these revisions are successful), or fail.
+The voting process is usually conducted through email, with each committee member informing the Committee Chair of their vote.
 If the major examination grade is fail (defined as more than one negative or abstaining vote), there are two options: fail with the option to rewrite all or part of the written examination, or fail with no option to retake the examination (resulting in termination from the Ph.D. program).
 The Committee Chair must inform the student of the examination outcome in writing.